gizmag/remote-fixtures/README.md

 will load the last set of fixtures uploaded.
 You can also optionally specify a specific filename to be loaded.

+Only files that begin with `fixture_` will be considered to be loaded.

 ```bash
 # download / load last set of fixtures
 python manage.py pull_fixtures